publiccodenet/smart-cities-public-code/index.md

 # Introduction

 «Smart Cities?
-Public Code!» is a collaboration between the City of Amsterdam, the Amsterdam University of Applied Sciences and Vurb BV.
+Public Code!» is a collaboration between the City of Amsterdam, the Amsterdam University of Applied Sciences and Vurb.Agency.

 This project aims to contribute to the transition from proprietary smart city software to the design & employment of ‘public software’ that can be deployed by cities in their operational and policy processes, in order to better safeguard public values.